 Sports Wagering in Illinois.
 In May 2022, we signed a retail and mobile sports wagering contract for Illinois.
-Such operations are expected to commence by August 2023, pending the receipt of customary regulatory approvals.
-Upon signing the agreement, we received an upfront fee of \$5 million, which was capitalized and will be amortized over the eight-year term of the agreement upon commencement of operations.
+Upon signing the agreement, we received an upfront fee of \$5 million, which was capitalized and will be amortized over the eight-year term of the agreement upon commencement.
 We will receive a percentage of revenues (as defined), subject to an annual minimum of \$5 million.
+Under the agreement, the Company will begin to receive revenue payments for its Illinois sports skin in August 2023, irrespective of whether its sports wagering operations have begun.
 For more information, see Note 6.